FortinetCloudCSE/k8s-101-workshop/content/02K8soverview/7_Task6.md

 kubectl create -f kubernetes-bootcamp-clusterip.yaml
 ```

-update the ingress rule to
+- update the ingress rule

+also add a new rule with path configured to /bootcamp with backendservice set to kubernetes-bootcamp-deployment

 ```bash
 cat <<EOF  | kubectl apply -f -
 apiVersion: networking.k8s.io/v1